JnyJny/busylight/README.md

 INFO:     Application startup complete.
 INFO:     Uvicorn running on http://0.0.0.0:8888 (Press CTRL+C to quit)
 ```

+The API is fully documented and available @ `https://localhost:8888/redoc`

 Now you can use the web API endpoints which return JSON payloads: